-- crushing between 2 moving parts of machinery (e.g. the arms of a scissor lift) - crushing between a moving and fixed/immobile part of machinery (e.g. punch press) - crushing between a moving part of machinery and a fixed structure (e.g. counterweight and wall or floor).
+- crushing between 2 moving parts of machinery (for example, the arms of a scissor lift) - crushing between a moving and fixed/immobile part of machinery (for example, punch press) - crushing between a moving part of machinery and a fixed structure (for example, counterweight and wall or floor).

-Injuries are caused through compression of body parts and can range from bruising, breaks and fractures to suffocation.
+Injuries are caused through compression of body parts and can range from bruising, breaks and fractures, to suffocation.